Ledru-Rollin station

 Ledru-Rollin ([lədʁy ʁɔlɛ̃]) is a station on Line 8 of the Paris Métro.
 It is located at the intersection of the Rue du Faubourg-Saint-Antoine and Avenue Ledru-Rollin (after which it is named), on the border between the 11th arrondissement and 12th arrondissement.

 History

 The station opened on 5 May 1931 with the extension of the line from Richelieu – Drouot to Porte de Charenton.
 Avenue Ledru-Rollin is named after lawyer Alexandre Auguste Ledru-Rollin (1807–1874) who founded the newspaper La Réforme in 1843 and served as Minister of the Interior in 1848.

+The station is one of three stops chosen as prototypes of the decorative Andreu-Motte style, with Pont-Neuf on line 7 and Voltaire on line 9, which was tested there in 1974.
+It is the model for those in dark blue.

+As part of the RATP's Renouveau du metro revival programme, its corridors were renovated by 28 November 2002.

 In 2013, 3,917,141 passengers used the station, making it the 128th busiest out of 302 on the Métro network.

+Passenger services

+Access

+The station has four accesses, each with two metro entrances (eight in total), all made up of fixed staircases with Dervaux-type balustrades: